gomi42/ExifMetaData/Readme.md

 1. Run the code generator.

 #### Implementation
-The implementation of **ExifMetaData** differs a little from similar implementations.
-The basic idea is that the API of an IFD exposes properties you work with.
-There 3 types of properties:

-1. A single type property can hold multiple values but all values have the same type.
-E.g. **Artist** consists of multiple characters, **LensSpecification** requires of 4 **URationals**.
-99.9% are single type properties.
-These properties are managed in `Ifd.Properties`.
-1. The special sub-IFDs are managed in the **ExifIfd**, **GpsIfd**, **InteropIfd** and **SubIfds** properties.
-1. The **Stripe** or **Tile** information of a TIFF files is managed via `SetStripe`, `GetStripe`, `SetTile`, `GetTile`.

-Important to note, `Ifd.Properties` does not contain any information about used/linked sub-IFDs.
-It contains no administration data.
-To make that happen the **ExifBinaryWriter** creates a mirror tag tree of **Properties** and inserts all necessary administration tags into the mirror.
-The mirror then is rendered to binary.
+One design goal was that the developer does not need to care about exif admininstration data.
+As a result `Ifd.Properties` does not contain (and even cannot store) administration data.
+The **ExifBinaryWriter** creates a mirror tag tree of all properties and inserts the necessary administration tags into the mirror in the correct order.
+The mirror then is rendered to binary. `Ifd.Properties` is kept unchanged.

 Rendering an exif tree requires a lot of look-ahead information.
 The mirror tree offers an easy way to get the look-ahead information before rendering the data.
 The render process is a two pass process.
-The first pass is a dry run and collects all look-ahead information and stores them in the mirror tree.
+The first pass is a dry run.
+It collects all look-ahead information and adds them to the mirror tree.
 The second pass renders the tree in one go without changing the stream position and patching some data afterwards.

 The mirror tree offers even more features.
 The EXIF definitions requires an exif version tag in the sub-ExifIFD.
 In case you do not set the version, **ExifMetaData** does it for you in the mirror tree.
 The `Properties` are kept untouched.